-- Roads - Residential developments in suburban or rural settings - High voltage electrical transmission infrastructure
+- Roads - Residential developments in suburban or rural settings - High voltage electrical transmission infrastructure analysis that, in subsequent efforts, can provide information regarding specific surface condition management that can be employed to reduce WHR level.

 Given the mapping constraints involved in this regional analysis, the primary result, in terms of actionable preventative management information, was to identify the location of the three special resource/feature situations within the full study area.
-The next sections describe a type of analysis that, in subsequent efforts, can provide information regarding specific surface condition management that can be employed to reduce WHL level.
+The next sections describe a type of

-Subsequent Analysis Using the WHL Database
+Subsequent Analysis Using the WHR Database

 An important type of analysis that becomes possible after the creation of a regional database is referred to as a multi-stage analysis.
 In this type of analysis, effort can be focused on a smaller portion of the total overall area by identifying an attribute class that would be beneficial to examine in greater detail.
-For this project, the initial, Stage 1 assessment generated a georeferenced database covering 79,134 acres, whose primary attribute breakdown was into areas of homogeneous wildfire hazard.
-Subsequently, a Stage 2 assessment was conducted on the "High" WHL that covered only 31,739 acres or 41% of the Stage 1 assessment area.
+For this project, the initial, Stage 1 assessment generated a georeferenced database covering 79,134 acres, whose primary attribute breakdown was into areas of homogeneous wildfire hazard risk.
+Subsequently, a Stage 2 assessment was conducted on the "High" WHR that covered only 31,739 acres or 41% of the Stage 1 assessment area.
 A primary benefit to the Stage 2 assessment was the ability to utilize a smaller minimum mapping area to account for the surface condition heterogeneity.
-While it is outside of the scope of the current project, a third stage of analysis is possible; a focus on the tracts of USFS/ENF in PPSA that are located within the "High" WHL category.
-Knowing where these lands are strategically and what WHLrelated conditions exist is information that could greatly assist cooperative wildfire mitigation efforts.
-This three-stage structure is illustrated in Figure 26 [which is under construction] where Stage 1 is constituted by the three levels of WHL (polygons with green, yellow and red shading), Stage 2 is the area of the red-shaded "High" WHL level, and Stage 3 is the area inside the whitebordered polygons.
+While it is outside of the scope of the current project, a third stage of analysis is possible; a focus on the tracts of USFS/ENF in PSA that are located within the "High" WHR category.
+Knowing where these lands are strategically and what WHR-related conditions exist is information that could greatly assist cooperative wildfire mitigation efforts.
+This three-stage structure is illustrated in Figure 22 where Stage 1 is constituted by the three levels of WHR (polygons with green, yellow and red shading), Stage 2 is the area of the red-shaded "High" WHR level, and Stage 3 is the area inside the white-bordered polygons.